Farm Manager

 Farm Managers are the boots-on-the-ground operational leaders of agriculture.
 They manage the daily physical labor, machinery, and biological cycles of mid-sized commercial farms to ensure a profitable harvest.

-A Farm Manager must be an absolute "Jack of all Trades."
+A Farm Manager must be an absolute "Jack of all Trades".
 If a tractor breaks down, they must know how to fix the engine.
 If a sudden fungal infection hits the crops, they must act as a rapid-response Agronomist.
 If the foreign labor force has a dispute, they must act as an HR Manager.
 They start their day at 5:30 AM, assigning tasks to the laborers, checking the automated irrigation systems, and inspecting the livestock for signs of disease.

 They carry massive financial risk.
 A single freak storm, a prolonged drought, or a sudden drop in the market price of their crop can wipe out a year's worth of profit.
 They negotiate directly with the "Pemborong" (wholesale middlemen) and logistics companies to get their fresh produce to the wet markets or supermarkets before it rots.